Codebrahma/cbweb/posts/why-components-state-and-setstate-in-react/2019-03-26-why-components-state-and-setstate-in-react.md

 Based on the internal/user events such as button clicks, the Functionality Manager `handleButtonClick()` _will operate on the state_.
 Whenever the state has been changed, the Visual Manager `render()` will _consume the updated state and paint UI_ on the screen accordingly (re-rendering).

+#### Functionality

-**Functionality: **Before initiating an API call, set the loading to true and after fetching the data, set the API Data to state and set loading to false.
+Before initiating an API call, set the loading to true and after fetching the data, set the API Data to state and set loading to false.

+#### Visual Representation (UI)

-**Visual Representation (UI):** In `render()` function, when loading is true, show the spinner.
+In `render()` function, when loading is true, show the spinner.
 When loading is false, hide the spinner, display the button and API Data.

 In this way, the functionality does not need to focus on visual representation and vice-versa.